Lesterpaintstheworld/terminal-velocity/actionable_tasks.md

 ## Immediate Tasks
 1. **Content Integration:** Begin integrating identified elements into the narrative structure, focusing on character development and thematic coherence.
+3. **Documentation of Findings**:
+   - Create a record of identified quality deviations or inaccuracies in `./findings_initial_content_verification.md`.
+   - Document actionable feedback in `./actionable_tasks.md` for future reference.
 2. **Feedback Integration:** Compile recent feedback from writers and technical consultants to ensure alignment with narrative and technical goals.
 3. **Extract Requirements:** Document explicit and implicit requirements for the "Terminal Velocity" project, including narrative structure, character development, world-building, technical credibility, and thematic clarity.
 3. **Organize Specifications:** Create a structured document that outlines the requirements and specifications needed for the novel.